It's just another ordinary night spent sweating over an econs essay when Catherine's phone rings.

 They spend their second Monday detention surveying the school hall, where Founders Day is being held.

-It comes to the principal's attention that they're spending detention hours planning the play.
+It comes to the principal's attention that they're spending detention hours planning the play, which is apparently not appropriate.

 Because they're a late entry to the Founders Day performances, they get last pick of rehearsal periods.
 Most of them clash with detention, or clash with CCA, or clash with enrichment and remedial, or are just really late.